Zach Putnam: Minor leagues

+Major leagues

 Putnam was a September call-up, and made his major league debut on September 13, 2011.
 In 2011 for the Indians, Putnam went 1–1 with a 6.41 ERA in eight games.

 Colorado Rockies

-Putnam was traded to the Colorado Rockies on January 20, 2012, in exchange for Kevin Slowey.
-Putnam spent most of 2012 with Triple-A Colorado Springs, but did pitch in two games with the Rockies.
+On January 20, 2012, Putnam was traded to the Colorado Rockies in exchange for Kevin Slowey.
+Putnam spent most of 2012 with the Triple-A Colorado Springs Sky Sox, but did pitch in two games with the Rockies.

 Chicago Cubs

-The Chicago Cubs claimed Putnam off waivers from the Rockies on November 2, 2012.
-He was outrighted off the roster on October 9, 2013, after appearing in five games for the team; he instead spent most of the season with the Triple-A Iowa Cubs.
+On November 2, 2012, Putnam was claimed off waivers by the Chicago Cubs.
+He spent the majority of the season with the Triple–A Iowa Cubs, and struggled to an 18.90 ERA across five major league appearances.
+On October 9, 2013, Putnam was removed from the 40–man roster and sent outright to Triple–A Iowa.
+He elected free agency following the season on November 4.

 Chicago White Sox

-Putnam signed a minor league deal with the Chicago White Sox in November 2013.
+On November 27, 2013, Putnam signed a minor league contract with the Chicago White Sox.
 On April 17, 2014, Putnam's contract was purchased, and he was placed on Chicago's 25-man roster; he spent most of the season with the White Sox.
 Putnam ended establishing career bests in all pitching categories, finishing with a 1.98 ERA in 54 2/3 innings, while also going 6-for-7 in save opportunities.
 The following season, Putnam doubled his ERA from 2014, finishing with a 4.07 ERA in 49 games.
 In 48 2/3 innings, he struck out 64 batters.
 The next two seasons, he wound up spending most of the time on the disabled list, appearing in only 32 games over the 2016 and 2017 season.

 Putnam underwent Tommy John surgery in June 2017, and elected free agency in December 2017.
-He missed the 2018 season while recovering from his surgery.
+He was non-tendered and became a free agent on December 1.

 Boston Red Sox

-On December 18, 2018, Putnam signed a minor league deal with the Boston Red Sox.
+On December 14, 2018, Putnam signed a minor league contract with the Boston Red Sox.
 He suffered a hamstring injury in early March 2019, and spent the season on the roster of the Triple-A Pawtucket Red Sox on the injured list.
+He elected free agency following the season on November 4.

-Second Stint with White Sox
+Chicago White Sox (second stint)

-On March 3, 2020, Putnam signed a minor league deal with the Chicago White Sox.
-Putnam was released by the White Sox organization on June 26, 2020.
+On March 2, 2020, Putnam signed a minor league contract with the Chicago White Sox.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Putnam was released by the White Sox organization on June 26.

+Coaching career

+On May 4, 2023, Putnam was hired to serve as a volunteer coach at Ball State University.